 Casting isn’t really that scary.
 Understandably, your child may get nervous in certain meetings.
 After you saw them ace the Disney Channel audition, you may start getting insecure as you watch the number of children in the room grow.
-This is why it’s important for you as a parent to not further intimidate your child regarding who’s in the room or just because you yourself are nervous.
+This is another Don’ts for Parents, why it’s important for you as a parent to not further intimidate your child regarding who’s in the room or just because you yourself are nervous.
 Be careful what kind of energy you project.
 To kids, particularly those who have theatrical flair, the number or the credentials of people in the room isn’t so scary until they start hearing you say “Well, so-and-so directed this, so you have to impress her!”
 Don’t freak out your supposedly fearless kid.

 Do not tell your child to engage in small talk.